 Public Health

 Public health is assessed through different sciences (mainly epidemiology, laboratory, informatics, and surveillance), prevention effectiveness to monitor health trends, and outcomes to prevent disease and maintain healthy communities.
-There are 10 essential services that help define the role and purpose of public health.2-4
+There are 10 essential services that help define the role and purpose of public health, as outlined in the graphic below.

-Involved organizations/oversight: Monitoring and surveillance of public health trends occurs at the local, state, regional, and national level by the different agencies within HHS and USPHS, as well as partnerships with academic and private institutions.
-There are also international organizations who monitor these trends with WHO being the most notable.3
+Involved organizations/oversight: Monitoring and surveillance of public health trends occur at the local, state, regional, and national level by the different agencies within HHS and USPHS, as well as partnerships with academic and private institutions.
+There are also international organizations that monitor these trends, with WHO being the most notable.

 Resources: